-We also investigated whether the SNPs influencing serum sclerostin level were mediated by cis-acting effects on DNA methylation by evaluating the overlap between the sclerostin associated SNPs and mQTLs within 500kb of the gene identified, using data measured in blood cells.
-We queried data from mQTLdb, which contained mQTL information at 5 different time points, ALSPAC children at Birth, Childhood and Adolescence and ALSPAC mothers during Pregnancy and at Middle age.
-This data is from the ARIES resource (41).
-Evidence of mQTL association was defined as $P < 1 \times 10^{-4}$ and evidence of overlap of signal was defined as high LD ( $r^2 \ge 0.8$ ) between mQTL and sclerostin associated SNPs in the region.
+We also investigated whether the SNPs influencing serum sclerostin level were mediated by cis-acting effects on DNA methylation by evaluating the overlap between the sclerostinassociated SNPs and mQTLs within 500 kb of the gene identified, using data measured in blood cells.
+We gueried data from mQTLdb, which contained mQTL information at five different time points: ALSPAC children at birth, childhood, and adolescence and ALSPAC mothers during pregnancy and at middle age.
+These data are from the ARIES resource.
+(41) Evidence of mQTL association was defined as $p < 1 \times 10^{-4}$ and evidence of overlap of signal was defined as high LD ($r^2 \ge 0.8$) between mQTL and sclerostin-associated SNPs in the region.